zaidansari42/FEM-Social-Proof/README.md

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+<a href="https://zaidansari42.github.io/FEM-Social-Proof/"> Click here to view Live Website</a>

 ## Table of contents

 - [Overview](#overview)